ALEHACKsp/physmeme/README.md

 ### How long does it take to find the physical page?

 Less then one second.
 For each physical memory range I create a thread that maps 2mb at a time of physical memory and scans each physical page.
-This is on a systemw with 16gb.
+This is on a system with 16gb.

+In other words... its very fast, you wont need to worry about waiting to find the correct page.

 # How to use